Trita Parsi: A Single Roll of the Dice: Obama's Diplomacy with Iran

-In the 2012 book, Parsi's thesis is that US-Iran relations are in a stalemate caused by institutionalized enmity: "The thirty-year old US-Iran enmity is no longer a phenomenon; it is an institution."
+In the 2012 book, Parsi's thesis is that US-Iran relations are in a stalemate caused by institutionalized enmity: "The thirty-year-old US-Iran enmity is no longer a phenomenon; it is an institution."
 He argues that the way forth is through sustained diplomacy that he considers "the only policy that remains largely unexplored and that has a likelihood of achieving results amounting to more than kicking the can down the road."

 Julian Borger wrote in The Guardian that A Single Roll of the Dice is "A carefully balanced and thoroughly researched account of the tortured US-Iranian relationship in recent years."
 L. Carl Brown from Foreign Affairs said the book is "the most incisive account available... eminently readable, sometimes gripping."

 Reviewing the book in The Wall Street Journal, Sohrab Ahmari faults Parsi for failing to "re-examine U.S. policy and its underlying assumptions."
 Instead, he writes, "Quick to ascribe irrationality and bad faith to opponents of engagement, Mr. Parsi is charitable when it comes to examining the motivations of the Iranian side."
 In opposition to Parsi's position, Ahmari concludes, "Mr. Obama's engagement policy failed not because of Israeli connivance or because the administration did not try hard enough.
 The policy failed because the Iranian regime, when confronted by its own people or by outsiders, has only one way of responding: with a truncheon."

 A Single Roll of the Dice: Obama's Diplomacy with Iran was selected by Foreign Affairs as the Best Book of 2012 on the Middle East.

 Losing an Enemy

-This book describes in detail the whole course of the extraordinarily complex international negotiation that led to the conclusion in Vienna on July 14, 2015.
+This book describes the course of the complex international negotiation that led to the conclusion in Vienna on July 14, 2015.

-Other literary works
+Published works

 Media appearances

 Parsi has been a guest on The Colbert Report and The Daily Show with Jon Stewart.
 Parsi has frequently appeared on C-SPAN to discuss the Iran nuclear deal and Middle Eastern politics.
 Parsi also gave a widely viewed Ted Talk on the possibility of peace between Iran and Israel.
 In the talk, Parsi "shows how an unlikely strategic alliance in the past [between Iran and Israel] could mean peace in the future for these two feuding countries."

-Parsi is a frequent guest on news programs including CNN, PBS Newshour, NPR, BBC, and Al Jazeera.
+Parsi is a guest on news programs including CNN, PBS Newshour, NPR, BBC, and Al Jazeera.

 Personal life

+Parsi was born into a Zoroastrian family, and has identified as a Zoroastrian in his publications.